 For 2014-2015, the College of Business Sophomore Living-Learning Community is housed in Cotten Hall on the Central Neighborhood of campus.
 For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the College of Business Sophomore Living-Learning Community can be directed to:

 Academic Advisor and College of Business LLC Coordinator

 The goal of the Chemistry and Physics Living-Learning community is to provide our students with additional support and a richer academic experience.
 The major objectives are 1) to improve opportunities for interaction between chemistry and physics majors to encourage cross disciplinary learning, and 2) to increase retention of academically talented students by providing a more substantial support network.
 A recent report by the President’s Council of Advisors on Science & Technology (PCAST) highlights the need to recruit and train large numbers of students in STEM disciplines.
 The chemistry and physics living-learning community will be structured to provide the environment physical scientists need to succeed.
 The LLC is being developed in an effort to maximize the chances of academic success for every student in the program.
 We also want to ensure students are academically engaged outside of the classroom, and that they have additional opportunities to network and interact with faculty.

-For 2013-2014, the Chemistry/Physics Living-Learning Community will be housed in Garrett Hall on the West Neighborhood of campus.
+For 2014-2015, the Chemistry/Physics Living-Learning Community is housed in Garrett Hall on the West Neighborhood of campus.
+For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Chemistry/Physics Living-Learning Community can be directed to: